-The preparation of our first comprehensive annual financial report is the result of a concentrated, dedicated, and coordinated effort by the entire APCD staff.
-We would like to acknowledge the special efforts of the Fiscal Section, the Santa Barbara County Auditor-Controller's Office, and our independent auditors, Nasif, Hicks, Harris & Co., for their assistance in the report preparation.
+The preparation of this comprehensive annual financial report is the result of a concentrated, dedicated, and coordinated effort by the entire APCD staff.
+We would like to acknowledge the special efforts of the Fiscal Section and our independent auditors, Nasif, Hicks, Harris & Co., for their assistance in the report preparation.
 These members have our sincere appreciation for the contribution made in the preparation of this report.

-Recognition is also given to the Governing Board for their leadership and support and to all employees of the APCD who continue to embrace technology and improve operations to accomplish APCD's mission of protecting public health from air pollution with sensitivity to the impacts of its actions on the community and businesses.
+Recognition is also given to the Board for their leadership and support and to all employees of the APCD who continue to embrace innovation and improve operations to accomplish APCD's mission of protecting public health from air pollution with sensitivity to the impacts of its actions on the community and businesses.